Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 View What does it look like?
 Characteristic

 The color is bright scarlet.
-Blood flows out in a pulsating stream, quickly, under pressure.
+The blood flows out in a pulsating stream, quickly, under pressure.
 High rate of blood loss.

 1. Venous bleeding

-Cherry blood.
-Constant, uniform flow of blood without pulsations.
-The rate of bleeding is less than with arterial.
+Cherry color of blood.
+Constant, uniform flow of blood without pulsation.
+The bleeding rate is less than with arterial bleeding.

-It occurs as a result of damage to capillaries, small veins and arteries.
-The wound surface bleeds.
+Occurs as a result of damage to capillaries, small veins and arteries.
+The wound surface is bleeding.
 Bleeding is not as severe as with arterial or venous bleeding.

 1. Parenchymal bleeding

-Occurs due to damage to internal organs, such as: liver, spleen, lungs, kidneys.
-Similar to capillary bleeding, but poses a greater health risk.
+Occurs due to damage to internal organs, such as the liver, spleen, lungs, kidneys.
+Similar to capillary bleeding, but poses a greater health threat.

-Depending on the cause that led to the release of blood from the vascular bed:
+Depending on the reason that led to the release of blood from the vascular bed:

-2. Haemorrhagia per diabrosin Bleeding due to ulceration or destruction of the vascular wall in pathological processes (inflammatory processes, tumor decay, peritonitis, etc.).
+2. Haemorrhagia per diabrosin Bleeding due to ulceration or destruction of the vascular wall during pathological processes (inflammatory processes, tumor decay, peritonitis, etc.).

-3. Haemorrhagiaperdiapedesin Bleeding as a result of a violation of the permeability of the vascular wall.
-An increase in wall permeability is more common in the following conditions: a decrease in vitamin C in the body, hemorrhagic vasculitis, scarlet fever, uremia, sepsis, etc.
+3. Haemorrhagiaperdiapedesin Bleeding as a result of impaired permeability of the vascular wall.
+Increased wall permeability is more common in the following conditions: decreased vitamin C in the body, hemorrhagic vasculitis, scarlet fever, uremia, sepsis, etc.

 In relation to the external environment

-Blood flows out of the wound into the external environment.
+Blood flows from the wound into the external environment.

-internal bleeding Blood is poured into the internal cavities of the body, into the lumen of hollow organs, and tissues.
+Internal bleeding Blood pours into the internal cavities of the body, into the lumen of hollow organs and tissues.
 Such bleeding is divided into obvious and hidden.
-Explicit: blood, even in an altered form, but after a certain time appears outside Example: stomach bleeding - vomiting or feces with blood (melena); Hidden: blood is poured into various cavities and is not visible to the eye (into the chest cavity, into the joint cavity, etc.).
+Explicit: blood, even in a changed form, appears outside after a certain time Example: gastric bleeding - vomiting or feces with blood (melena); Hidden: blood pours into various cavities and is not visible to the eye (into the chest cavity, into the joint cavity, etc.

 By time of occurrence